 The Zip Line Brake

 This is one of the most important parts of the zip lining experience.
 Many riders will ask “How do I stop at the end” before they clip in to the ride.
 That’s because they want to know what to expect at the end and what they will be required to do.
 The best zip line brakes offer passive braking; this means the rider does not have to participate in braking and will automatically be slowed to a stop at the end of the line.
-Head Rush adapted our patented magnetic braking technology and created the zipSTOP Zip Line Brake, an innovative product that improves the customer experience, throughput, and reliability on your zip line.
+Skywalker adapted the patented magnetic braking technology and created the zipSTOP Zip Line Brake, an innovative product that improves the customer experience, throughput, and reliability on your zip line.